Racist Mobs Rampage England, Anti-Racists Fight Back

 Far-Right Conspiracies, Rioters, and Zionist-Fascists

-The far-right narrative that fueled the racist riots has common characterists of white supremacy – against immigration and multiculturalism.
+The far-right narrative that fueled the racist riots has common characteristics of white supremacy – against immigration and multiculturalism.
 This outburst of mob attacks took an anti-establishment essence through Euroscepticism and the theory of The New World Order relating to the myth of a lost national pride.

 Racist theories like the ‘Great Replacement’ and ‘degeneration of Western civilization’ are important pillars in supporting this agenda.
 Muslims, People of Color, immigrants, abortions, gender-oriented struggles and the like are demonized and presented as the culture of ‘Woke-ism’ and claimed as the main culprit for the economic decline of big parts of British society who in reality have reached bottom due to the povertization and social cannibalism of neoliberal policies and dismantled social bonds.